WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Will tongue and groove warp?

-With its tight seal and resistance to rot, T&G timber is unlikely to warp.
-This is thanks to its weather resistance and ability to expand in different climates.
+With its tight seal and resistance to rot, T&G timber is unlikely to warp as long as it is looked after properly (treated with preservative and not placed in tight spaces where it can’t dry).

 However, it’s essential to apply shed stain or treatment to maintain its integrity.
-You can also opt for pressure-treated T&G timber for added protection.
+You can also opt for pressure-treated sheds for added protection.
+Learn more: What Is Pressure Treatment and How Does It Protect Wood?

 Are tongue and groove waterproof?